grisaitis/grisait.is-copy/_posts/2019-01-21-online-markdown-editors-and-github-pages.md

 1. Draft articles in Google Docs
 2. Convert the document to markdown
-	- This [Docs to Markdown](https://chrome.google.com/webstore/detail/docs-to-markdown/igffnbdfnodiaphfmfaiiaegmoljbghf) add-on looks great
+	- This add-on looks great: [Docs to Markdown](https://chrome.google.com/webstore/detail/docs-to-markdown/igffnbdfnodiaphfmfaiiaegmoljbghf)
 3. Publish the article in one of two ways:
 	- Manually in GitHub
 	- Or via the editor's Pages integration

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk5NjgwODI1MywxMDMyMzM3MzE3LC05MD
+eyJoaXN0b3J5IjpbNDQ5NDkwNjkzLDEwMzIzMzczMTcsLTkwNT
-U1OTA0MTldfQ==
+U5MDQxOV19
 -->